IFadeev/php-mysql/README.md

 # php-mysql-connection
-PHP Connect to MySQL with PDO
-And also output data via SELECT command
+PHP Connect to MySQL with PDO and also output data via SELECT command